Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and

-Overall, the adaptation of existing approaches for constrained inference seems hard to impossible here, and we take a different direction.
+As the adaptation of existing approaches for constrained inference to the present setup is not straightforward, we take a different direction.
 Whereas much of the constrained inference literature focuses on tests, the starting point for the inference presented here is CRs, and we explore what can be done based on the standard asymptotics for unconstrained inference.
 Tests can then be constructed by the equivalence of tests and CRs.
 It has been noted in the literature (e.g., \cite{Shapiro88,KopSin11}) that in many cases the standard $\chi^2$-asymptotics apply to parameters in the interior of the parameter space, whereas the cited theory of constrained inference focuses on parameters on the boundary, as is required for computing p-values under ``worst case'' conditions in the null hypothesis.
 Focusing on CRs means that ``most'' of the considered parameter values are in the interior, and boundary behaviour is rather exceptional.
 We do not deny that the behaviour on the boundary of the parameter space is relevant.
-Sometimes it is of interest to test a boundary null hypothesis, and also, for finite samples, boundary effects are relevant if the true parameter is close to the boundary but not necessarily on it.
+Sometimes it is of interest to test a boundary null hypothesis.
+Also, for finite samples, boundary effects are relevant if the true parameter is close to the boundary but not necessarily on it.